Apteco/AptecoPSModules/PSoAuth/README.md

+# General approach

+This description needs reworking as a local webserver is supported now!

 This oAuth process does work if you are allowed to use Apps for receiving the code instead of a public https website.
 The process guids you to the login page of the service you want to receiver an authentication token for.
 After this it